Zhang Yang (warlord): Han Court

-In 194, Cao Cao sought to reach out to the Han court to legitimize his position in Yan province but Zhang Yang was between Cao Cao and the court in Chang'an.
-Zhang Yang's adviser Dong Zhao persuaded Zhang Yang it would be wiser to earn favour with Cao Cao and not only let the envoy through to the court but to also wrote in backing Cao Cao.
+In 194, Cao Cao sought to reach out to the Han court to legitimize his position in Yan province, but Zhang Yang was between Cao Cao and the court in Chang'an.
+Zhang Yang's adviser Dong Zhao persuaded Zhang Yang it would be wiser to earn favour with Cao Cao and not only let the envoy Wang Bi through to the court, but also to wrote in backing Cao Cao.
 Sending an envoy to Cao Cao, in exchange Cao Cao sent gifts of dogs, horses, silk and gold.